linuxserver/docker-mods/README.md

 This mod adds a dashboard to SWAG powered by [Goaccess](https://goaccess.io/).

-# Configuration
+# Usage

-* Enable the dashboard by copying `/config/nginx/proxy-confs/dashboard.subdomain.conf.sample` to `/config/nginx/proxy-confs/dashboard.subdomain.conf`
-* Navigate to `dashboard.domain.com` from your LAN
+* Navigate to `dashboard.domain.com` from your LAN to view the dashboard

 # Example
 ![Example](.assets/example.png)